 - Finally press 1 to skip loading any other drivers, and continue…

 - The installer will ask a whole bunch of times if you really want to wipe out your hard drive (just the hard drive image, don’t worry!) and then it’ll copy the files it needs.
 When its done, it’ll ask you to remove (disconnect) the floppy and reboot.
+You should disconnect the floppy and CD at this point — and make sure they don’t automatically re-connect on boot, or you’ll get errors.

 - You’ll see the famous beach ball from OS X (but in grayscale instead of color) and then a Summary of Devices.